 Can I get an auto loan with a 459 credit score?

 Most auto lenders will not lend to someone with a 459 score.
 If you are able to get approved for a car loan with a 459 score, it will be costly.
 The average credit score needed for car loans can vary.
-However, if you can raise your credit score, it will be much easier to get a car.
+However, if you can raise your credit score, getting a car will be much easier.